Elevate Your HR Career with an Online Master’s in Labor & Employment Law

 This program is for you if you are:

-- A people manager at any level, from the director or VP of human resources at a global Fortune 500 company to a business or office manager at a small to mid-sized company
+- A people manager at any level, from the director or vice president of human resources at a global Fortune 500 company to a business or office manager at a small to mid-sized company

 - Union and labor organizers or intermediaries, such as a faculty coordinator at a public K-12 school with unionized teachers or the owner of a company who relies heavily on the subcontracted work of unions